dankuczynski/Project_1/project_1_test_strategies.md

 ### Best Practices:
+- use CRUD ope
 - Start off with the interface
-- Use proper naming conventions, no abbrevations: long form names in snake_case
+- Use proper naming conventions, no abbreviations: long form names in snake_case
 - Push to git a lot
 -